-- Select Tools > Analyze > Upload to ERP, or click on the Analyze toolbar. - To set up a link to an ERP system, click in next to the ERP System drop box.
-Or, to edit the details of an existing link, select it from the drop box, then click in link.
+- Select Tools > Analyze > Upload to ERP, or click on the Analyze toolbar. - 2.
+To set up a link to an ERP system, click an ext to the ERP System drop box.
+Or, to edit the details of an existing link, select it from the drop box, then click.

-Specify the settings in the ERP L ink Details dialog box:
+Specify the settings in the ERP Link Details dialog box: